RauliL/plorth/docs/api.md

   <dd>any, any</dd>
 </dl>

-Duplicates top-most value of the stack.
+Duplicates the topmost value of the stack.

     1 dup #=> 1 1